 Whether you enjoy cooking up a storm or simply want to carve foods with ease, knowing how to sharpen a knife properly can make all the difference.
 It's not uncommon for many cooks to buy new knives when unsure of how to sharpen a knife.
 However, it’s actually very simple to do and takes no time.
 Plus, it will save you money on those expensive knife sets.

-You should always take care of your knives, being sure not to chuck them in the dishwasher, and sharpening them regularly when the blade grows dull.
+To maintain your knives, be sure not to chuck them in the dishwasher, and sharpening them regularly when the blade grows dull.
 While they are one of the dirtiest things in the kitchen, some knife blocks actually contain knife sharpeners, so you may already have what you need.
-Here’s how to sharpen a knife with a stone or a knife sharpener.
+In the meantime, here’s how to sharpen a knife with a stone or a knife sharpener.

 How to sharpen a knife with a knife sharpener